 Now at age ten, my daughter – the little girl in this piece – will help other scared children out.
 She will offer to go through the vampire zone with them and their parents in order to make it fun.
 She will have the vamps tone it down and make things easier for the little ones.

 Now, how does this apply to pets?
 Saturation (Flooding) vs. Desensitization and Counter Conditioning are methods often recommended to help pets overcome fears.

 Saturation is exposing to a high level of stimulus and hoping the animal gets over it.
 This is risky.
 We run a risk of the animal shutting down and later exploding when faced with a stressing situation.
 Rehabilitating dogs trained to get over fears with saturation methods is difficult because they are under higher levels of stress.
 Saturation is not a healthy way to help any animal – even humans – overcome fears.
 The first child was saturated.
 He was being flooded with things that terrified him and his agony was ignored.
 Several times his parents told him to deal with it.
 Think about the things you are most afraid of and being shoved into it with no escape.
 What would this do to you?

 Desensitizing and Counter Conditioning is exposing the target of our work to SMALL doses of the stressor and then working to change the emotional response.
 It is a healthier approach.
-Progress is made only when the target of the work shows she is ready.
+Progress is made only when the focus of the work shows she is ready.
 If fears arise again, the work is backed up and started over, slower this time.
 Yes it takes time, but if you stick to a good program, it is all worth it in the end.